jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Hulk Like Raging Fire**
 Hulk’s **Hulk Like Raging Fire** power allows you to choose any number to give him that much ATK and DEF during combat.
 “Any number” means any whole number.
 Some popular examples are 7, 15, 211, 45,000, 100,000,000, and 9.

+Impersonating Powers Several characters have powers that impersonate other characters.
+These powers turn off immediately if the character they’re impersonating ever shows up.
+It doesn’t matter if the character that’s being impersonated is face up or face down or what side they’re on.
+Either way they count as being on “a side” and will turn off the Impersonation power.

 # Ironheart
 Set: Crossover
 **We’re All Weirdos Here**